Sneccello/GitQuery/README.md

 also provided to interact with spark directly.
 You can run your own SQL commands on the Spark RDD and see the result dataframe directly on the app.
-Additionally, you can take a look at the spark query plan, with some operations highlighted, such as utilized partition filtering when reading the dataset for the query.
+Additionally, you can take a look at the spark query plan, with some operations highlighted, such as utilized partition filtering when reading ocker copthe dataset for the query.